Here are two big questions I care about:

 And that’s another huge, weird question.[Made using the ten hundred most used words.]

 I have just returned from a period of research leave, funded by a Philip Leverhulme Prize.
-During this, Sean Walsh and I wrote a book, called Philosophy and Model Theory.
-My current research is on solipsism and the self in the period 1926–69.
+Whilst on leave, Sean Walsh and I wrote Philosophy and Model Theory.
+Most of my current research is on solipsism and the self in the period 1926–69.
 I published The Limits of Realism in 2013.

 Here’s a short CV.
-I have profiles on SocArXiv, arXiv, PhilPapers, and academia.edu, but everything on those sites is also on this one.
+I have profiles on SocArXiv, arXiv, PhilPapers, and academia.edu, but everything on those sites is also here.
 You can email me at tecb2 at cam dot ac dot uk.
-Surprisingly, I’m Isaac Newton’s Doktorur15enkel, and Galileo Galilei’s Doktorur18enkel.
+Awesomely, it turns out I’m Isaac Newton’s Doktorur15enkel, and Galileo Galilei’s Doktorur18enkel.